"Condemned" is the sixth episode of Marvel's Daredevil.

 Unfortunately, Vladimir's screams attract the attention of a police officer, Officer Sullivan, walking past the building on foot patrol.
 He enters the building to investigate the noise.
 Matt is tipped off to Sullivan's presence when he hears a door open.
 Matt hastily hangs up the phone.
 Hearing a voice prompts Officer Sullivan to call in a 10-10 (potential criminal activity) to dispatch.
 Anticipating trouble, he draws his pistol and flashlight and advances up the stairs to the second floor.

-Police cars swarm the area and converge on the building.
-Detectives Blake and Hoffman assume HNT (hostage negotiators) and establish a perimeter.
+Police swarm the area and converge on the building.
+Blake and Hoffman assume commnand and establish a perimeter.
 That Sullivan has told dispatch that he's trapped with a masked man and wounded civilian leads Blake to be certain that Vladimir is inside.
-Hoffman is about to call Fisk to relay the information when they are interrupted by the arrival of Ben Urich.
-Urich is somewhat incredulous to see Blake and Hoffman on the street rather than riding a desk after their killing of Piotr in the interrogation room.
-The two detectives, though caught off guard, manage to provide enough vague answers to satisfy Urich, then make the call.
+Hoffman is about to call Wesley to relay the information when they are interrupted by the arrival of Ben Urich.
+Urich is somewhat incredulous to see Blake and Hoffman on the street rather than parked on desk duty after their killing of Piotr in the interrogation room.
+The two detectives, though caught off guard, manage to provide enough vague answers to satisfy Urich, then call Wesley to inform him of the change in plans.

 The information is relayed to Wesley, who reports the news to Fisk.
 Wesley warns that they need to be careful to make sure Urich doesn't see anything suspicious going on.